Luxeuil-les-Bains to Annegray

 Around 593, Colomban and his companions obtained permission from King Childebert to found a new monastery in the castrum of Luxovium.

-It is likely that the first monastic buildings were on the site of today's abbey.
-The various reconstruction works of the abbey have erased the traces of the first monastery buildings.
+It is likely that the first monastic buildings were located on the site of today's abbey.
+The various reconstruction works carried out on the abbey have erased all traces of the original monastery buildings.

-The present monastic complex was built in the 17th and 18th centuries as part of a restructuring of the monastic movement initiated by the reform of Saint-Vanne and Saint-Hydulphe.
+The current monastic complex was built in the 17th and 18th centuries as part of a restructuring of the monastic movement initiated by the reform of Saint-Vanne and Saint-Hydulphe.

-Today it is a Diocesan House which accommodates pilgrims and a private college which welcomes 220 pupils.
-The architecture of the House, its past impregnated with prayer, manual and intellectual work, offers an ideal setting for reflection, silence and renewal.
-Visits are organised by the Southern Vosges Tourist Office.
+The architecture of the Abbey and its past, steeped in prayer and manual and intellectual work, provide an ideal setting for reflection, silence and rejuvenation.
+Tours are organised by the Vosges du Sud Tourist Office.

 More information : Wikipedia